finding forever families

 Children who are adopted from foster care are often (but not always) older kids, members of minority ethnicities, or part of sibling groups.
 It's thought that each of these factors may make the children harder to place.

 At any given time up to 600 Michigan children are waiting for an adoptive family.
 Last year, CFS completed 60 adoptions.
-CFS currently have several children waiting to be adopted.
+CFS currently has several children waiting to be adopted.
 More information about these children looking for forever homes is listed below.
 To learn more about adoption, please call our office or fill out the form below.

 At Child & Family Services, we believe in open adoption, the notion that birth parents and adoptive parents choose some level of contact between them–whatever is most comfortable.
 Research shows that adopted children who have this contact with birth families through open adoption are less depressed, more open and comfortable with themselves and others, and healthier in that they have access to important medical information.